schmouk/PyRandLib/README.md

 Since release **2.1** of **PyRandLib** (Jun.
 2025), the whole code has been validated with unit tests (via *pytest* and *pytest-cov*).
 A few bugs have been fixed (*protected method `Pcg1024_32._externalstep()` implementation, or a typo in a shifting constant in Well19937c`.next()` for instance*).
 The code coverage rate is 100%.
 Pytest coverage output results are provided in files `coverage-res.txt`.
 Release **2.0** of **PyRandLib** is nevertheless still available **but it should no more be used**.

 Release **2.2** (Oct.
 2025) provides code for Python 3.14.
-Code is identical to the one provided for Python 3.13, with a very few optimizations on some generators code.
+This code is identical to the one provided for Python 3.13, with a very few optimizations on some generators implementation.
 Notice: the CPU performance tests show that Python 3.14 runs faster than Python 3.13 on same PyRandLib code.

 **Notice**: distribution version to be installed via pip or easy-install in cmd tool or in console is still to come (no date yet, expected with release **3.0** of **PyRandLib**).